wp-plugins/my-custom-css/readme.txt

 = 0.6 =

 * Some little fix in CSS!
-* Fix incompatibility with WP Editor Plugin: http://wordpress.org/extend/plugins/wp-editor/
+* Fix incompatibility with WP Editor Plugin: <a href="http://wordpress.org/extend/plugins/wp-editor/">/extend/plugins/wp-editor/</a>

 = 0.5 =

-* Update Donate link to: http://www.darkwolf.it/donate-wp
+* Update Donate link to: <a href="http://www.darkwolf.it/donate-wp">darkwolf.it/donate-wp</a>
-* Update CodeMirror (Syntax) to release 3.0: http://codemirror.net/
+* Update CodeMirror (Syntax) to release 3.0: <a href="http://codemirror.net/">codemirror.net</a>
-* Add strip tag to prevent bad code: http://php.net/manual/en/function.strip-tags.php
+* Add strip tag to prevent bad code: <a href="http://php.net/manual/en/function.strip-tags.php">function.strip-tags.php</a>

 = 0.4 =